What we know about the search for escaped Pennsylvania inmate Danelo Cavalcante

 A combination of the thick brush and scorching temperatures have complicated the search, according to NPR member station WHYY.
 Excessive heat has rendered thermal cameras unusable and led to the hospitalization of one tactical search dog.

-Police are currently focusing on the area surrounding the county prison in Pocopson, Township, about 25 miles west of Philadelphia.
+Police are currently focusing on an area that stretches roughly seven square miles around Pocopson, about 25 miles west of Philadelphia.

+Cavalcante appears to be traveling south, according to Pennsylvania State Police Lt.
+Col. George Bevins.

+Bevins told reporters that he had "some ideas" as to Cavalcante's intended destination, but he declined to share those with reporters on Wednesday.

 Two school districts in the area closed their doors earlier this week but began to reopen some of the schools on Thursday, with special escorts for students taking the bus in and out of search areas.